ThomPoppins/MERN-Enterprise-Search/README.md

 > **Note:** All URL's to the files in the public directory have a similar URL structure.
 An image within the public static files directory with path **public_static_files_dir/uploads/images/137917151-1699497672476.jpg** can be accessed on URL *backend-server-domain.com/uploads/images/137917151-1699497672476.jpg*.

 ### 5. User profile page and data structure

-**Example serving the user profile picture, hosted as static image by the ExpressJS backend server but to be seen on the client profile page (and header)**

 *Profile page:*
 ![Profile Page With Profile Picture](https://github.com/ThomPoppins/MERN_STACK_PROJ./blob/main/screenshots/005.png?raw=true)